 Test, Update and Improve

 One of the many mistakes organizations make with their BCP is not testing the document.
 It is imperative to implement a strategy that determines how often to test and revise the BCP.
-What methods will be used to identify risks or vulnerabilities within the plan, how often to update new or existing staff on their responsibilities.
-What process to ensure it remains relevant, so your team is not working with outdated data.
-However, as your business grows, you must adapt your BCP to reflect those changes for it to be effective. businesses should not wait until they are in the middle of an emergency to only find out their BCP is useless.
+It should include the methods that will be used to identify risks or vulnerabilities within the plan; how often to update new or existing staff on their responsibilities; and the process to ensure it remains relevant, so your team is not working with outdated data.
+However, as your business grows, you must adapt your BCP to reflect those changes for it to be effective.
+Businesses should not wait until they are in the middle of an emergency only to find out their BCP is useless.

 With the uncertainty of the world today, a business continuity plan is important now more than ever.
 While you may not be able to prepare for every unexpected event that threatens your business, having a well-tested and current business continuity plan that all departments are trained to handle, ensures your business can respond accordingly, keep you in control, and your business running.

 Whether you are a smaller business owner or a large enterprise, at EDC we can create a unique BCP that is tailored to your every need.
 For institutions that already have BCP in place, we can improve upon your strategy to face new threats that may prevent business operations.
 At EDC we have highly skilled technical writers equipped to handle the unexpected events businesses face in every industry.
 From financial, education, healthcare, information security, transport, aerospace, infrastructure, agriculture, manufacturing sector, and more.
 With EDC we can prepare your business for the unexpected.